 Dr. Saira Kassam H.BSc, ND - Wellness Director & Naturopathic Doctor

-If you would like to book a virtual consultation with our HealthOne Naturopathic Doctor, click here.
+We invite you to book a virtual consultation with our HealthOne Naturopathic Doctor.

 - Sher MK.
 Optimal Treatment of Anxiety Disorders.
 (2003) Patient Care.
 37:18-32.